Clemapfel/jluna/docs/manual.md

 Set{IdDict{UInt64, Pair{UInt64, Vector{Int32}}}}<T>
 ```

 As mentioned before, any boxable type, including proxies themself, can be used as arguments directly without manually having to call `box` or `unbox`.
-If an argument is not (un)boxable, a compile-time error is thrown which makes this way of calling functions much, much safer than the C-APIs `jl_call`.
+If an argument is not (un)boxable, a compile-time error is thrown.
+This makes `jluna`s way of calling functions much, much safer than the C-APIs `jl_call`.

 ### Calling C++ Functions from julia

 The previous section dealt with calling julia-side functions from C++.
 We will now learn how to call C++-side functions from julia.
-To do this without using the C-API (which can call C-only functions directly but has no mechanism for calling C++-only functions), we need shift our understanding where with "Functions" we mean "Lambdas".
+To do this without using the C-API (which can call C-only functions directly but has no mechanism for calling C++-only functions), we need shift our vocabulary: From now on with "Functions", we mean "Lambdas".

 > It is vital that you are familiar with lambdas, their syntax (such as trailing return types), what capturing means and how templated lambdas work in C++20.
 If this is not the case, please consult the [official documentation](https://en.cppreference.com/w/cpp/language/lambda) before continuing.